-During a celebration, it is important for all children to help enhance their friend's simcha by arriving on time for tefilla, remaining in the synagogue and participating appropriately.
-A major component of most celebrations is dancing.
+During a celebration, all children need to help enhance their friend's simcha by arriving on time for tefilla, remaining in the synagogue and participating appropriately.
+A significant component of most celebrations is dancing.

 We strongly encourage all students to join the ruach and fun of the event.
-We dedicate time during the school day to teaching popular simcha dances to our students so they are prepared to fully participate in a meaningful and inclusive way.
+We dedicate time during the school day to teaching popular simcha dances to our students so they are prepared to participate fully in a meaningful and inclusive way.

 When attending a celebration your child should participate fully including being attentive during speeches and services and engaging in dancing.
 This means that on a weekday/night celebration, cellphones and other devices must be put away so as not to cause any distraction or disrespect during a simcha.
-We ask that parents model this behavior for their children and likewise, do not use cellphones or devices during speeches, dancing or programming.
+We ask that parents model this behavior for their children and do not use cellphones or devices during speeches, dancing or programming.